juhele/opengeodata/Open_geodataset_of_uranium_mines_and_deposits/readme.md

 2020-03-05 some newly added sites in Italy and Switzerland using IAEA UDEPO + Mindat.org + a lot of googling and manual work

 The dataset is available in CSV format and also in OGC GeoPackage format (geodatabase with vector points) with style included so you can easily load it in your GIS software like QGIS for example.
+All datasets have standard GPS coordinates - e.g. EPSG:4326 Geodetic coordinate system for World - https://epsg.io/4326

 Contains following data: